National Lottery (Ireland): History and administration

 In its 1984 economic plan, Building on Reality 1985–1987, the coalition government of Fine Gael and the Labour Party proposed to raise funds for sports by creating a new National Lottery.
 It passed the National Lottery Act 1986, which stipulated that National Lottery proceeds would fund sport and recreation, national culture, the arts, and community health.
 The government held a public tender process for the licence to operate the lottery.
-After its operators failed to win the National Lottery licence, the Irish Hospitals' Sweepstake, which had been established in 1930 to finance hospitals, entered voluntary liquidation in March 1987.
+After its operators failed to win the licence, the Irish Hospitals' Sweepstake, which had been established in 1930 to finance hospitals, entered voluntary liquidation in March 1987.

 The National Lottery's corporate logo from the late 1990s– 2008.

 The government awarded the National Lottery licence to An Post National Lottery Company (Comhlacht Chrannchur Náisiúnta An Post), which was 80 percent owned by Ireland's state-owned postal services provider An Post and 20 percent owned by the Minister for Finance (later the Minister for Public Expenditure, Infrastructure, Public Service Reform and Digitalisation).
 The National Lottery licence was initially issued for a ten-year period, but in 1992 the licence term was extended to 31 March 2000 and was subsequently extended for an additional year.
-An Post National Lottery Company successfully retained the licence in 2001 as the only bidder in the public tender process, after two other applications were withdrawn.
+An Post National Lottery Company successfully retained the licence in 2001 as the only bidder, after two other applications were withdrawn.
 Ray Bates served as director of An Post National Lottery Company from its inception until he stood down in 2006.
-The company's former chief operating officer, Dermot Griffin, succeeded Bates as director.
+He was succeeded by the company's former chief operating officer, Dermot Griffin.

 In 2011, during the country's post-2008 economic downturn, the Irish government included the National Lottery licence in a €3 billion privatisation drive agreed under the country's Economic Adjustment Programme.
 In April 2012, the government announced that it would sell a 20-year licence to operate the National Lottery, while ensuring that around 30 percent of lottery sales would still go to designated good causes.
 The National Lottery Act 2013 provided for the sale of the licence, eliminated some restrictions on Internet gambling to encourage online sales, and added the natural environment to the list of good causes eligible to receive National Lottery funding.